 GENERAL REMEDIAL RELATIV E COST RESPONSE ACTIONS TECHNOLOGY PROCESS OPTIONS EFFECTIVENESS IMPLEMENTABILITY CAPITAL .
-O&M SCREENING COMMENTS EX-SITU GROUNDWATER TREATMENT (continued) Chemical Treatment (continued) technology to remove perchlorate at low concentrations and produce drinking-quality water.
+O&M SCREENING COMMENTS EX-SITU GROUNDWATER TREATMENT (continued) Chemical Treatment (continued) Demonstrated effective as a stand-alone technology to remove perchlorate at low concentrations and produce drinking-quality water.
 Effective as a polishing step to further reduce perchlorate concentrations from water treated by other technologies including bioreactors, GAC, and/or ion exchange.
-Reverse Osmosis perchlorate at low concentrations and produce drinking-quality water.
-Effective as a polishing step to further reduce perchlorate concentrations from water treated by other technologies including · High High REJECTED.
+REJECTED.
 This technology is not cost competitive with other comparable technologies.
+Nanofiltration / Ultrafiltration Not yet demonstrated to effectively remove perchlorate ions, but capable of managing water with high total dissolved solids as a potential pretreatment step.
 Moderate Moderate REJECTED due to limited effectiveness for treatment of perchlorate and high costs in relation to comparable options.
 Electrodialysis Demonstrated effective at smaller scales for treating ionic contaminants including perchlorate at low concentrations, but is more effective as a polishing step when coupled with ion exchange.
 Capable of managing water with high TDS. but treatability tests would be required.
 Limited commercial vendors for High REJECTED.
 This technology is not cost competitive with other comparable technologies.
 Capacitive Deionization Demonstrated effective for desalination of brackish water at pilot-scale.
 Not demonstrated as a full-scale treatment.
 Potentially implementable but treatability tests would be required.
-Limited commercial vendors for this specialized process. • High REJECTED due to low rates of regeneration and current high costs of specialized electrodes.
+Limited commercial vendors for this specialized process.
+High REJECTED due to low rates of regeneration and current high costs of specialized electrodes.
 Electrolysis Demonstrated effective for removal of low levels of perchlorate and nitrates in water supply wells in a pilot-scale test.
 No full-scale demonstrations.
 Currently has high energy requirements.
 Still in research and development; likely not implementable for some time.
 High High REJECTED.
 This technology is still in development and is therefore not expected to be cost competitive with other comparable technologies for the foreseeable future.